On the farm: Improving farm dams in the Northern Grampians

 Some of Paul’s recommendations at one of the properties.

 Step 2: Making a plan and securing funding

-Earlier this month, Dr. Forman came back up for another field day, to discuss his recommendations and help us draft grant proposals to secure funding to get started.
+Earlier this month, Dr. Foreman came back up for another field day, to discuss his recommendations and help us draft grant proposals to secure funding to get started.
 We visited four properties and together laid out a plan to get started.
 Two of the landholders are ready the take the first steps, involving on-the-ground fencing and revegetation works, and we have submitted a Victorian Landcare Grant proposal to get us started.

 Step 2: getting started with on-the-ground works

 We hope to start the first phase of fencing and plantings this summer into the autumn.
 These projects will serve as test cases to showcase resources and options available for local farm dam improvement to the wider audience.
 Stay tuned for updates on how our first two properties go!